 Cat People Save Lives

 These crazy cat people don’t buy thousand-dollar Siamese cats as their constant companions.
 In fact, don’t even mention the idea to them.
 Instead of buying from pet stores or breeders, they adopt a cat from their local shelter or rescue abandoned kittens in their neighborhood, which makes an impact on those cats looking for a home.
 In fact, there are about 70 million stray animals living in the United States.
-That number comes out to five homeless animal for every one homeless human.
+That number comes out to five homeless animals for every one homeless human.
 These staggering numbers show why adoption is far more beneficial to these homeless animals, the animals who are at a greater risk of being euthanized.
 This is why the crazy cat person chooses to adopt instead of buy from a pet store or breeder.
 There are too many homeless animals for this person to even consider buying their cat.

 They are not only passionate about adoption, but these cat people are careful about adoption, too.
 They know what goes into caring for another life and they take it seriously.
 There are a lot of things to take into consideration when adopting an animal.
-Examples include finances, your daily schedule, living conditions and many others.
+Examples include finances, your daily schedule, living conditions, and many others.

 Cat People Make a Difference